manorrock/bengal-book/other.md

 |--------------|------------------|
 | String       | java.lang.String |

-### Linuxs integration
+### Posix integration

-The Linux integration is delvered through the `Linux` class.
-To interact with Linux you would see something like the code snippet below:
+The Posix integration is delvered through the `Posix` class.
+To interact with a Posix compatible OS you would see something like the code snippet below:

 ```
   String myString = "My String";
-  Linux linux = new Linux();
+  Posix posix = new Posix();
-  linux.call("mylib.so", "myfunction", myString);
+  posix.call("mylib.so", "myfunction", myString);
 ```

 The code above calls the `call` method which asks to use the `mylib.so` library to call the `myfunction` function and it passes `myString`.
 Note that the implementation of the Bengal runtime converts it from the Bengal class to the corresponding Linux equivalent.
 The following table illustrates what conversion is done.